 - Samantha Martin, Data Curator, Inter-University Consortium for Political and Social Research, University of Michigan.
 Her presentation is at http://ippsr.msu.edu/sites/default/files/policy/presentations/Martin518.pdf

 Please see @IPPSR live tweets from the Public Policy Forum.
-Look for #IPPSRForum.
+Search for #IPPSRForum.

 All IPPSR Forums take place in the Mackinac Room, 5th floor of the Anderson House Office Building (HOB) at 124 N. Capitol Avenue in downtown Lansing.